cloud-partners/oci-MapR/README.md

 Modification of scripts/mapr_advanced_yaml.sh can be done to customize cluster and service layout.
 Knowledge of the use of MapR Stanza files is required, otherwise this may break your install.

+## Cluster Network Security
+By default, the MapR cluster is deployed onto a private subnet which is not directly accessible from the Internet.
+If you want to change this, modify terraform/network.tf

+	prohibit_public_ip_on_vnic = "true"

+Set the above to false, or remove the line entirely.
+This will provision Public IPs for each datanode host.

 ## Deployment

 Deploy using standard Terraform commands